StanleySongPro/github_tutorial/README.md

 * rm:		Remove files from the working tree and from the index

-3. examine the history and state (see also: git help revisions) bisect     Use binary search to find the commit that introduced a bug grep       Print lines matching a pattern log        Show commit logs show       Show various types of objects status     Show the working tree status
+3. examine the history and state (see also: git help revisions)
+* bisect:	Use binary search to find the commit that introduced a bug

-4. grow, mark and tweak your common history branch     List, create, or delete branches checkout   Switch branches or restore working tree files commit     Record changes to the repository diff       Show changes between commits, commit and working tree, etc merge      Join two or more development histories together rebase     Reapply commits on top of another base tip tag        Create, list, delete or verify a tag object signed with GPG
+* grep:		Print lines matching a pattern
+* log:		Show commit logs
+* show:		Show various types of objects
+* status:	Show the working tree status

+4. grow, mark and tweak your common history
+* branch:	List, create, or delete branches
+* checkout:	Switch branches or restore working tree files
+* commit:	Record changes to the repository
+* diff:		Show changes between commits, commit and working tree, etc
+* merge:	Join two or more development histories together
+* rebase:	Reapply commits on top of another base tip
+* tag:		Create, list, delete or verify a tag object signed with GPG

-5. collaborate (see also: git help workflows) fetch      Download objects and refs from another repository pull       Fetch from and integrate with another repository or a local branch push       Update remote refs along with associated objects
+5. collaborate (see also: git help workflows)
+* fetch:	Download objects and refs from another repository
+* pull:		Fetch from and integrate with another repository or a local branch
+* push:		Update remote refs along with associated objects